otfsenter/rpa/README.md

-# RPA (Robotic Process Automation) Library from SeleniumLibrary
+# Some practical examples of RPA (Robotic Process Automation)